dominodatalab/domino-data/docs/source/index.rst

 This Python library lets you access tabular and file-based data using consistent access patterns and SQL-based access to tabular data.
 Using this method, there is no need to restart a workload to install drivers.
 Connectors can be queried on the fly.
 Results are available as dataframe abstractions for popular libraries.

-..
-NOTE:: This is a preview feature, not officially supported.

 Reference
 =========